For sign and digital graphics and screen printing shops, it makes perfect sense to branch out into direct-to-garment printing.

 “But for someone literally just starting out, who don’t have a T-shirt portion of their business and want to try it out, this is going to be a good option for that, a low-cost investment,” Crocker says.

 The machine is the size of a desktop printer but a little bit taller.
 It is based off a sublimation printer that Ricoh makes.
 It includes a curing unit, instead of having a separate heat press, so a print shop would not need as much space to fit it into its current location.
-It will be available in the spring.

 Direct Color Systems’ UV printers can print both synthetic and cotton garments without a harsh chemical pretreatment.
 They also can be used to print on more rigid substrates like water bottles or signage, Perrelli adds.